Klay Thompson Breaks Stephen Curry’s Record For Three-Pointers In A Game

 — Zaza Pachulia (@zaza27) October 30, 2018

-As NBC Sports points out, until his breakthrough, Thompson hadn’t been his ‘Splash Brothers’ self thus for into his seventh season in the league.
+As NBC Sports points out, until his breakthrough, Thompson hadn’t been his “Splash Brothers” self thus far into his seventh season in the league.

-Thompson had previously set NBA records with a playoff-high 11 three-point shots made in Game 6 of the 2016 Western Conference finals, one year after totaling 37 points with the help of nine threes in a quarter in 2015.
+Thompson had previously set NBA records with a playoff-high 11 three-point shots made in Game 6 of the 2016 Western Conference finals, one year after totaling 37 points with the help of nine 3s in a quarter in 2015.
 But he hadn’t made more than one jumper from beyond the arc in any single game until he did so on Monday – leaving Steve Kerr to base his previous usage off of what had been 14 percent field goal efficiency on 5-36 from three-point range.

 It’s a good thing the former NBA Coach of the Year still has his memory and faith in his shooting guard’s ability.
-CBS quotes him as having predicted such a day would come, just this past weekend, when he told reporters “We’ve seen this before,” ahead of their match-up against the Knicks in New York.
+CBS quotes him as having predicted such a day would come.
+Just this past weekend, he told reporters, “We’ve seen this before,” ahead of their match-up against the Knicks in New York.

 “Two years ago, Klay had an almost carbon-copy start to his season.
 Sometimes the very beginning of the year is like that.
 You get off to a rough start and it snowballs, and then you just kind of stop and go, ‘Oh, yeah, right, there’s about 75 games left,'” said Kerr.
 “Inevitably, the dam will break, and he’ll start going nuts again.”